sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Add destination path of dbfs where you want to upload choose file.

 - If added path is not there in dbfs then it will first create the folder in dbfs and then upload the file.
-If no path is added it will store inside ``FILESTORE`` folder
+If no path is added it will store inside ``FileStore`` folder

   .. figure:: ../_assets/web-app/upload-file-1.PNG
         :alt: web-app